 Renting a council property

-- How much rent will I have to pay?
+- How much rent will you have to pay

-- How do I apply for a council property?
+- How to apply for a council property

 The rent you'll pay for a council property varies according to the characteristics of the property.

 Our average rent information shows the average weekly rents by town and property size, as at 31st March 2023: average weekly rent for council property by town and size (PDF 145KB).

-If you'd like to find out more about the admission to the waiting list and the allocation process please go to out How do I apply section.
+If you'd like to find out more about the admission to the waiting list and the allocation process please view our apply for council housing page.
 If you need any more information or you need housing or homeless advice please phone or visit your local Housing office.

 When we receive your application we'll check the information you've given.
 We may need to contact you for additional supporting information or ask for references from previous landlords.